NaeemK1188/c1224-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - Why do two div elements "vertically stack" on one another by default?

-  because its a block base, where each block is above another one
+  because its a block base, where each block is above another one or because block level element

 - What is the default `flex-direction` of an element with `display: flex`?

-  horizontal direction
+  horizontal direction or row

 - What are the three primary components of a page layout?
 (Which helper classes do you need?)